benlawraus/pyDALAnvilWorksDev/README.rst

 * Generate the ``_anvil_designer.py`` files for IDE auto-completion.
 * Create scripts for push and pull to anvil server.

-(BTW, this project was developed on a macbook... not sure what happens for anything else.)

 After ``setup_project.zsh`` is finished::

     source venv/bin/activate